gnieboer/tsp-redesign/pages/making-contributions/maximize-your-savings.md

 <!-- ![How to maximize your 5% matching contributions](/assets/img/infographs/maximize-your-savings.png) -->

 ## Am I eligible for matching?
 Only employees covered by the <span data-term="Federal Employees' Retirement System (FERS)" class="js-glossary-toggle term term-end">Federal Employees Retirement System</span> (for civilians) and the <span data-term="Blended Retirement System (BRS)" class="js-glossary-toggle term term-end">Blended Retirement System </span> (for uniformed services) are eligible for matching.
-If you are brand new to federal or uniformed service, you are covered by one of these systems.
+If you're brand new to federal or uniformed service, you are covered by one of these systems.